 There are many reasons why international high school students come to Boston University’s Summer Term High School Programs.
 One of the biggest reasons is to experience what it is like to study at a world-renowned United States university.
-As you engage with students from all over the United States, Europe, Africa, Asia, the Middle East, Australia, and the Americas, you discover new academic challenges, experience university life in the U.S., practice and improve your English language skills, and immerse yourself in American culture in one of the most historic, exciting, and cosmopolitan cities in the nation.
+As you engage with students from all over the United States, Europe, Africa, Asia, the Middle East, Australia, and the Americas, you discover new academic challenges, experience university life in the U.S., and immerse yourself in American culture in one of the most historic, exciting, and cosmopolitan cities in the nation.

-Since Summer Challenge is a short term non-credit program, it does not qualify for F-1 immigration student sponsorship.
+Since Summer Challenge is a short-term non-credit program, it does not qualify for F-1 immigration student sponsorship.
 Therefore, international students are encouraged to enter the United States in a temporary visitor status that allows for participation in a short course of study for which no academic credit is granted.
-For citizens of countries requiring a visa to enter the U.S., participants should obtain a B-2 "Visitor for Pleasure" visa to come to the U.S., which allows you to engage in tourist-related plans as well as to participate in Summer Challenge.
-Citizens of countries who enjoy the benefits of the Visa Waiver Program should enter the U.S. in WT "Waiver Tourist" status, which permits the same activity.
+For citizens of countries requiring a visa to enter the U.S., participants should obtain a B-2 “Visitor for Pleasure” visa.
+Citizens of countries who enjoy the benefits of the Visa Waiver Program should obtain ESTA clearance and enter the U.S. in WT, “Waiver Tourist,” status.